FAQs - Frequently Asked Questions:

 All Plasma Window™ DVD orders are shipped within 24 hours after the order is placed.
 We ship from Los Angeles, California.
 Most west coast addresses will receive the DVD(s) in 1-2 business days after it is shipped.
 Most midwest addresses will receive the DVD(s) within 2-3 business days.
 Most east coast addresses will receive the DVD(s) within 4-5 business days.
 Canadian shipments arrive within 5-7 business days.
 European shipments arrive within 7-10 business days.
 Asian shipments arrive within 4-10 business days.
 In the rare event that your DVD has not arrived within the timeframes listed above, please contact us so that we can track your shipment.

-How do I switch between music tracks?
+How do I switch music tracks?

 All Plasma Window™ DVDs contain several tracks of audio including different styles of music and/or natural sound.
 To switch between the tracks, press the "audio" or "language" button on your DVD remote.
 This will give you the option to switch between tracks 1,2,3 & 4.
 (Some DVDs have more tracks than others.
 Please consult the back of the DVD case for more information.)